 What will happen next?

-We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this policy.
+We will send you an email or a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this policy.

 We will then investigate your complaint.
-This will normally involve passing your complaint to Jen Rumble, who will review your matter file and speak to the mediator who worked with you.
+This will normally involve discussing your complaint with the mediator's professional practice consultant (supervisor), who may review your matter file and speak to the mediator who worked with you.

 Copies of the following documents can be obtained from our service on request: